grempe/tss-rb/README.md

 # TSS

-A Ruby Gem implementation of the Threshold Secret Sharing, as specified in the Network Working Group Internet-Draft submitted by D. McGrew ([draft-mcgrew-tss-03.txt](http://tools.ietf.org/html/draft-mcgrew-tss-03)).
+This Ruby gem implements Threshold Secret Sharing, as specified in the Network Working Group Internet-Draft submitted by D. McGrew ([draft-mcgrew-tss-03.txt](http://tools.ietf.org/html/draft-mcgrew-tss-03)).

+Threshold Secret Sharing (TSS) provides a way to generate `N` shares from a value, so that any `M` of those shares can be used to reconstruct the original value, but any `M-1` shares provide no information about that value.
+This method can provide shared access control on key material and other secrets that must be strongly protected.

+This threshold secret sharing method is based on polynomial interpolation in GF(256) and also provides a robust format for the storage and transmission of shares.

-Shares are returned in binary string form and support Robust Threshold Secret Sharing (RTSS) as described in the Internet-Draft.
-RTSS hash types for `NONE`, `SHA1`, and `SHA256` are supported.
+The sharing format is Robust Threshold Secret Sharing (RTSS) as described in the Internet-Draft.
+RTSS is a binary data format and a method for ensuring that any secrets recovered are identical to the secret that was originally shared.

+This implementation supports RTSS digest types for `NONE`, `SHA1`, and `SHA256`. `SHA256` is the recommended digest.
+In the RTSS scheme a digest of the original secret is concatenated with the secret itself prior to the splitting of the secret into shares.
+Later, this digest is compared with any secret recovered by recombining shares.
+If the hash of the recovered secret does not match the original hash stored in the shares the secret will not be returned.
+The verifier hash for the secret is not available to shareholders prior to recombining shares.

+The specification also addresses the optional implementation of a `MAGIC_NUMBER` and advanced error correction schemes.
+These are not currently implemented.

 ## Status